An alternative to FTA’s Integrated Flight Deck Programme , is modular training.

 - All landing and touch & go fees, as per course syllabus

-Note: 1-hour test and test fee are not included
+The one hour test and test fees are not included.

 Overview: To fly aircraft under Instrument Flight Rules (IFR) in controlled airspace, students at FTA complete our comprehensive EASA Multi Engine Instrument Rating (ME-IR) course.
 Taught in modern DA40 and DA42 aircraft, using complex systems including FMS, EFIS, GNSS and ADC, this course is the optimal preparation for the Multi Engine Commercial Pilot Licence (ME-CPL).